alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-27-bodies-of-prophet-messengers-after-death.md

 ---
+date: 2020/08/27
+group1: true
+hijri: Muharram 8, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: The bodies of messengers are still intact and do not decay after death
 source: Fatawa Al-Lajnah Ad-Da'imah no. 8257, Question 3
-hijri: Muharram 8, 1442
-date: 2020/08/27
-locale: en
-lang: en
-category: [prophets,fatwas]
-group1: true
 summary: You should be aware of the fact that Jesus the son of Mary did not die, rather he was raised to heaven and will descend at the end of time and then die.
+title: The bodies of messengers are still intact and do not decay after death
 ---

 ### Question: